The most overlooked element of a successful leader is self-awareness. Here’s why and what you can do about it.

 One thing that Ben tries to keep in mind to improve his self-awareness as a leader is to assume good faith.
 When you feel yourself getting defensive and are not in a good mental state to receive feedback, stop and recognize it.
-Understand that the source of your resistance to what the other person is saying may be your poor assumption of the other person’s intention.
-You think they’re out to get you, or have ulterior motives.
-So assuming positive intent is a first step to bringing a sense of self-awareness to the situation: You may not being hearing things for what they are because you’re misreading the other person’s intention.
+Understand that the source of your resistance to what the other person is saying maybe your poor assumption of the other person’s intention.
+You think they’re out to get you or have ulterior motives.
+So assuming positive intent is a first step to bringing a sense of self-awareness to the situation: You may not be hearing things for what they are because you’re misreading the other person’s intention.

 Hold up a mirror to yourself and your decisions.

 Self-awareness naturally includes assessing yourself for your own mental models, biases, strengths and shortcomings, and the gaps in your perception of reality.
 Something that Peter Drucker, the well-known management expert, has recommended is: “Whenever you make a decision or take a key decision, write down what you expect will happen.
 Nine or 12 months later, compare the results with what you expected.”
 Warren Buffet, in fact, practices a version of this with his investment decisions.
 This active reflection process helps create a deeper understanding of yourself.
 And by reflecting on your decisions and the outcomes, you can reach a more objective understanding of what’s working for you as a leader, and what’s not.

 It’s not all about you.